mmich826/hystrix-demo/hystrix-demo/README.md

 ## Presentation
 - General circuit concept
+- Want to show 1) hystrix and 2) hystrix dashboard
 - Meaning in microservices
+- Component diagram of Hystrix Commands
 - Sequence Diagram
+1) Simple yurcar cmd with @Command annotation
+2) Hello Cmd using a command pattern.
+Make service slow and hit with load.
+Web should hang and then hit also from browser.
+Should be slow/hang.
-- Example of real netflix UI (i.e. how to interpret)
+3)  Intro Hystrix Dashboard and interpreting.
+Example of real netflix UI (i.e. how to interpret)
-- Want to show 1) hystrix and 2) hystrix dashboard